jenkinsci/atlassian-bitbucket-server-integration-plugin/readme.md

 - Support for Jenkins Pipeline, Multibranch Pipeline, and Freestyle projects.
 - Secure credential management in Jenkins for cloning from Bitbucket Server.
-- Adds a Bitbucket Server Source Code Manager (SCM) to Jenkins, making it easy to create a connection to a Bitbucket repository when setting up a job.
+- Adds a Bitbucket Server Source Code Manager (SCM) to Jenkins, making it easier to create a connection to a Bitbucket repository when setting up a job.
 - Automatic webhook creation in a Bitbucket Server repo when a Jenkins job is saved.
 - Quick selection of Bitbucket Server projects and repos for a Jenkins job through a dropdown.
 - The ability to automatically send build statuses to Bitbucket Server.